 Out-of-Network services are health care services provided by a licensed provider outside of Empire's PPO network or the PPO networks of other Blue Cross and/or Blue Shield plans.
-For most services, you may choose in-network or out-of-network service.
-However, some services are only available in-network, and these are described later.
+For most services, you may choose in-network or out-of-network services.
+However, some services are only available in-network; these are described later.
 When you select out-of-network services that are covered by the plan:

-- You pay an annual "deductible" and "coinsurance" on each covered service, plus any amount above the "Allowed Amount" (the maximum Empire will pay for a covered service); - You will usually have to pay the provider when you receive care; - You will need to file a claim form to be reimbursed by Empire; and - Payments from Empire are subject to a lifetime maximum benefit per person.
+- You pay an annual "deductible" and "coinsurance" on each covered service, plus any amount above the "Allowed Amount" (the maximum Empire will pay for a covered service); - You will usually have to pay the provider when you receive care;